 Chatbots in Healthcare

 While AI bots in healthcare are similar to AI bots in other domains, they handle critical tasks that might save human lives.
 Most healthcare professionals ranging from nursing staff to doctors have to deal with strict timelines and work under immense pressure.
-Chatbots help in relieving their workload as well as enabling patients to access answers to critical queries.
+Chatbots for healthcare help in relieving their workload as well as enabling patients to access answers to critical queries.

 Here are some of the ways chatbots help in the healthcare sector: